Mark Aghatise is a New York based fashion photographer and videographer interested in explaining and expanding Black narratives in contemporary form.

 This is hard because I feel native to the different parts (countries) that comprise my identity.
 I will speak on the States.
-In regards to the US, I think in the past there was a more radical understanding of the LGBT community because of how marginalized the group was and the physical spaces they shared.
+In regards to the US, I think in the past there was a more radical understanding of the LGBTQ community because of how marginalized the group was and the physical spaces they shared.
 Now in 2017, it is very white-washed and very white cisgendered male orientated.
 Do I feel represented?
 Sure.
 But are transwomen of color, specifically black transwomen of color represented as much as the rest of the group?
 No, and that's a problem.
-Until we are all equal in that regards then the work is not finished, especially considering that black queer and transwomen were at the forefront of both the feminist and LGBT movements.
+Until we are all equal in that regards then the work is not finished, especially considering that black queer and transwomen were at the forefront of both the feminist and LGBTQ movements.
 We must do better.

 What do the following words or statements mean to you?
 Self-expression.
 Freedom.
 The power of art.